 1. Scarlet Fever

 But in 1998, the prestigious medical journal The Lancet published a study that linked the MMR vaccine to autism.
-The results were widely reported, fueling the anti-vaccine movement, and large numbers of parents stopped vaccinating their children against these diseases.
-In 2004 and again in 2010 the article and its findings were officially rejected as “utterly false” by the medical community, but the damage had been done.
-Outbreaks of all three diseases are increasing.
+The media widely reported the results, fueling the anti-vaccine movement, and large numbers of parents stopped vaccinating their children against these diseases.
+In 2004 and again in 2010, the medical community rejected the article and its findings as “utterly false,” but the damage was done.